“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 The Best Chocolate For Chocolate Mousse

-Anytime you’re making chocolate mousse you want to go with high-quality chocolate or at least your favorite chocolate that has lots of cocoa butter!
+Whenever you’re making chocolate mousse, opt for high-quality chocolate or your favorite chocolate that contains a lot of cocoa butter.
 Now is the perfect time to visit a chocolate shop!
 I’ve tested this mousse with semi-sweet, milk chocolate, and dark chocolate.
 I prefer the taste of semi-sweet.
-My favorite store brought a brand of semi-sweet chocolate is Ghiradelli baking bars.
-Yeah I know, these are not very “high quality” but we like them in my family and I can always find them in the grocery store.
+My favorite store carries a brand of semi-sweet chocolate, Ghirardelli baking bars.
+Yeah, I know, these are not very “high quality” but we like them in my family and I can always find them in the grocery store.

 Yes, chocolate mousse uses raw eggs.
 This recipe uses only the yolks, but other recipes use yolks and egg whites.
 I prefer to use just the yolks.
 When I experimented with using the whites as well, there was a very faint “eggy” taste to the finished mousse.

-Normally, recipes using raw eggs would cause me to immediately type into google ” eggless chocolate mousse recipe” but I wanted to really get the full, decadent rich experience that is true to authentic chocolate mousse.
+Normally, recipes using raw eggs would cause me to type into Google ” eggless chocolate mousse recipe immediately,” but I wanted to really get the full, decadent, rich experience that is true to authentic chocolate mousse.
 And let’s face it, there are just some textures and rich flavors that only raw eggs can create.

 best chocolate mousse